Liborio Ramos v. G4S Secure Solutions (Detainee Transport)

 In regions throughout the country, ICE subcontracts with G4S to transport immigrants in its custody.
 The private contractor has been criticized for its treatment of detainees.
 In California, ICE regularly subjects detained immigrants to burdensome and lengthy voyages, fully shackled with limited access to food, water, and toilets.

 The ACLU Foundation and Goodwin Procter LLP filed a lawsuit May 21, 2019 on behalf of four women who were shackled by their hands and feet in a hot van during suffocating heat, causing them to struggle for breath and fear they would die.
 They were among a group of nine detainees who in July 2017 spent more than 24 hours being moved from the West County Detention Facility in Richmond to the Mesa Verde Detention Facility in Bakersfield.
 The two cities are less than five hours driving distance apart.

-The lawsuit seeks damages on behalf of the women for the extreme mental and physicial anguish that they were subjected to by G4S during transport between detention facilities.
-This most recent suit is the latest in a series of claims by the ACLU to highlight these egregious abuses and hold the federal government and its contractor accountable.
+The lawsuit sought damages on behalf of the women for the extreme mental and physicial anguish that they were subjected to by G4S during transport between detention facilities.
+This suit was part of a series of claims by the ACLU to highlight these egregious abuses and hold the federal government and its contractor accountable.

 On June 25, 2020, Plaintiffs and Defendant by and through their counsel stipulated to dismiss with prejudice all claims and defenses asserted in this action.